Can Babies Have Nightmares

 How can I say whether my child is having a bad dream?

 There are a couple of signs that might show that your child is having a bad dream.
-For instance, assuming your child awakens shouting or crying, this might be an indication that they were encountering a terrible dream.
+For instance, assuming your child awakens shouting or crying, this might be an indication that they are encountering a terrible dream.

 Furthermore, in the event that your child appears to be terrified or restless subsequent to awakening, this may likewise be a sign that they had a bad dream.

 Babies frequently screech around evening time, or make many commotions in rest and these are not something to be worried about.
-When a baby has a sleep apnea, they rarely experience nightmares until they are older than two.
+When a baby has sleep apnea, they rarely experience nightmares until they are older than two.

 For what reason do youngsters have bad dreams?

 Bad dreams are a sort of rest problem that can happen in kids.
-They are normally described by terrifying dreams that can make a youngster awaken feeling frightened or restless.
+They are normally described as terrifying dreams that can make a youngster awaken feeling frightened or restless.
 Bad dreams can be brought about by different things, like pressure, tension, or injury.

 What Is the Causes of Nightmares?